sung2063/dining-qr-ordering-frontend/README.md

 - Node.js
 - npm or yarn
 - Dining QR Ordering Backend Service — required for API communication (clone from: https://github.com/sung2063/dining-qr-service-backend)

+## License

+This project is for portfolio and demonstration purposes.